CBonnell/lamps-keyusage-crl-validation-clarification/draft-lamps-bonnell-keyusage-crl-validation.md

 # The risk of signing CRLs with non-certified keys {#the-issue}

-In some Public Key Infrastructures, entities are delegated by Certification Authorities to issue CRLs.
+In some Public Key Infrastructures, entities are delegated by Certification Authorities to sign CRLs.
 CRLs whose scope encompasses certificates that have not been issued by the CRL issuer are known as "indirect CRLs".